EvgeniiKatunkin/zabavabot/README.md

-# Telegram bot for musical festival
+# Telegram bot for music festival
-Telegram bot for musical festival
+Telegram bot for music festival